 While selections from this exceptional fresco cycle have been reproduced in various publications, the Photoarchive owns 215 photographs that document the entire series.
 This set of reproductions allows researchers to study the commission with close attention, enjoying scenes that rarely have been reproduced and discovering different aspects of the artists' magnificent achievement.

-At top left: view of the main hall, Palazzo della Ragione, Padua (photographed by Mario Sansoni before 1936)
+View of the main hall, Palazzo della Ragione, Padua (photographed by Mario Sansoni, before 1936).

 Giovanni Miretto (fl.
 1423–ca. 1440), The Month of September and and Occupations Influenced by the Planet Mercury: An Artist in His Studio and a Teacher with a Pupil, ca. 1425.
 Fresco, Palazzo della Ragione, Padua

 Stefano da Ferrara (fl. ca. 1425–ca. 1440), Allegory of April, ca. 1430.
 Fresco, Palazzo della Ragione, Padua